Skip to main content

 • New International Student Immigration Meeting (Alumni Building, Center for Global Opportunities)

 As a visa student with an I-20, you are under a special set of regulations enforced by the United States Department of Homeland Security.
 These regulations begin immediately upon entry to the U.S. and continue until your final departure.
-Mr. Bryan Boudreau, our Coordinator for International Student Engagement, will review some limitations and benefits of the student visa and explain campus work authorization.
+Mr. Bryan Boudreau and Mrs. Cyndi Simmons, our Coordinators for International Student Engagement, will review some limitations and benefits on the student visa and will explain campus work authorization.
 There will be time for you to ask questions.

 7 p.m.